Recipe » Desserts » Baklava

 6. Makes about 8 dozen pieces.

-Note: If you've ever worked with phyllo dough, you know how quickly it dries out.
+If you’ve ever worked with phyllo dough, you know how quickly it dries out.
 While using it, keep the unused layers covered at all times with a sheet of plastic wrap and a clean damp dish towel.
-Some phyllo dough comes in sheets larger than 11x17 inches, so if your baking sheet is no larger than that, just trim off the excess.
+Some phyllo dough comes in sheets larger than 11×17 inches, so if your baking sheet is no larger than that, just trim off the excess.